 Melting and casting

 Steel and alloying metals are loaded into an electric arc furnace.
-Once in the furnace, the metal is heated to a specific temperature above its melting point, usually in excess of 2800°F. Because of the extreme temperatures, precision, and large volumes required for steel production, the melting stage generally requires 8 to 12 hours.
+Once in the furnace, the metal is heated to a specific temperature above its melting point, usually in excess of 2800°F. Due to the extreme temperatures, precision, and large volumes required, the melting stage generally requires 8–12 hours.
 Throughout this stage, steel technicians regularly check the bath temperature and chemical composition.

 Cold rolling is used when more precise dimensions or a superior surface shine are required.
 It occurs below the recrystallization temperature of the steel.
 Cold rolling uses small diameter wheels with a series of supporting wheels to create smooth, wide sheets of stainless steel to close tolerances.

 Stainless steel is cut to a specified shape and size.
-Most cutting is done mechanically – the stainless steel can be sheared with circular knives, sawed with high-speed blades, or blanked with punches.
+The stainless steel can be sheared with circular knives, sawed with high-speed blades, or blanked with punches.
 Alternative methods such as flame, plasma, and waterjet cutting are sometimes used.

 Stainless steels can be made with a wide variety of surface finishes.
-The chosen surface finish isn’t purely aesthetic – certain finishes make stainless steel more resistant to corrosion, easier to clean, or more readily used in manufacturing.
+The chosen surface finish is not purely aesthetic.
+Certain finishes make stainless steel more resistant to corrosion, easier to clean, or more readily used in manufacturing.
 The type of finish is determined by the intended application.

 Work hardening is the process of strengthening material through deformation.
 Stainless steels harden quickly overall, with the exact rate determined by the specific grade.
-Austenitic steels harden more readily that other grades.
+Austenitic steels harden more readily than other grades.

-There are in-process controls throughout the manufacture and fabrication of stainless steels, but that isn’t enough to meet international quality standards.
+Although in-process controls exist throughout the manufacturing and fabrication of stainless steels, they are typically not enough to meet international quality standards.
 Before being shipped, each batch of stainless steel must undergo chemical and mechanical testing to ensure that it meets the desired specifications.

 Mechanical testing measures the physical ability of a stainless steel to withstand loads, stresses, and impacts.
 Mechanical tests include the tensile, Brinell, and toughness tests described above in mechanical properties.

 Stainless steels have a well-deserved reputation for corrosion resistance.
-They will not rust as quickly or severely as conventional steels – but that doesn’t mean they are completely immune to corrosion.
-Stainless steels can be corroded by long term exposure to damaging chemicals, grease, salt, moisture, or heat.
+They will not rust as quickly or severely as conventional steels, but that does not mean they are completely immune to corrosion.
+Stainless steels can corrode through long term exposure to damaging chemicals, grease, salt, moisture, or heat.
 The advantage of stainless steel is the ease with which stains can be removed and the passivation layer restored.

-Commercial and industrial parts usually need stronger treatment.
+Commercial and industrial parts will typically need stronger treatment.
 An all-purpose lubricant like WD-40 is usually sufficient to clean away staining and restore the passivation layer.
-Stubborn rust spots can be treated with phosphoric acid based cleaners.
+Stubborn rust spots can be treated with phosphoric acid-based cleaners.
 After cleaning, the steel surface should always get a thorough rinse with clean water.